 Refer to the UC SHIP Benefits Booklet for more details regarding this provision.
 If you have additional questions about this provision, you should contact Anthem Blue Cross.

 You may enroll in the voluntary UC SHIP coverage for the quarter immediately following the quarter during which you were a registered student and completed your degree.
-Cost for 2017-2018 is: $650.57 for undergraduate students; $1190.10 for graduate students.
+Cost for 2018-2019 is: $657.04 for undergraduate students; $1202.58 for graduate students.
 Voluntary coverage is limited to one quarter.
-Coverages includes medical, dental and vision.
+Coverages includes medical, dental, vision and pharmacy.

 While enrolled in the voluntary plan, you are still subject to the plan's referral requirements.
 Your access to SHS continues as if you were a registered student.